 A long time in the making

-Something bad is happening, you’re sent out to see what’s going on and it’s all really cliche.
+Something bad is happening, you’re sent out to see what’s going on, and it’s all really cliche.
 You make your way to the town and rescue the poor souls that were taken in the night.
 That’s pretty much the story, but you’re not here for that, right?
 No, you’re here for that ever-so-sexy gameplay and even sexier pixel-art. either of which manages to disappoint.
 The game beckons you back to the days of when games weren’t all about the photo-realistic looks and over-the-top gameplay.
 Instead, at the heart of Chasm is a fun combat system.
 Hack and slash your way, while incorporating a back dash to hit and run.
 There’s also a simple RPG level system.
 The more you slay the baddies, the more you power yourself up and the easier it all becomes.

 As for those missing people, you gotta save them.
 Even if you don’t want to as they are essential for making it through the game.
-Some will provide side quests, other will do their best to help you through the game.
+Some will provide side quests, others will do their best to help you through the game.
 There’s even a cute doggo that you can rescue.
 And who doesn’t love saving adorable doggies who are in need?
 Just go and save them, alright?

 You got a simple crafting system, so you can create weapons and armor.
-While finding recipes will afford you with better items to help keep you alive.
-Items scattered in chests, or just laying in the open, ripe for you to find.
+While finding recipes will afford you better items to help keep you alive.
+Items scattered in chests or just laying in the open, ripe for you to find.
 Don’t forget hidden rooms and secrets that you’ll stumble on by accident, or did you do that on purpose?
 Yep, this is definitely a Metroidvania.

-The deeper I go, the more fun I have
+The deeper I go, the more fun I have.

 There really isn’t a lot to say about Chasm.
 It’s quite enjoyable with plenty of baddies to take down, with several major bosses you need to vanquish.
-Toss in a some lovely Metroidvania gameplay, a decent sized world to explore, and lots of backtracking (if you’re into that).
+Toss in some lovely Metroidvania gameplay, a decent-sized world to explore, and lots of backtracking (if you’re into that).
 Now, I may be showing my age but fans of a classic title, Castlevania: Sympathy of the Night, are going to be right at home with this title.
 For everyone else, as long as you enjoy Metroidvania titles, well, you’re going to be enjoying this just as much.
-I’ve had multiple sessions that I said “Just one more game,” that turned into hours.
+I’ve had multiple sessions that I said, “Just one more game,” that turned into hours.
 To me, that’s saying something as there aren’t many games out right now that can do that for me.

 Another nice touch is that you don’t need a beefy PC to run the game.
-As long as you have a dual-core processor, at least 1GB of RAM and a video card that supports OpenGL 3.0, then you’re in luck.
-Which happens to be just about any PC and laptop released in the last ten years.
+As long as you have a dual-core processor, at least 1GB of RAM, and a video card that supports OpenGL 3.0, then you’re in luck, which happens to be just about any PC and laptop released in the last ten years.
 It even has support for Windows XP!

 Chasm hits the right chords and presents you with an engrossing adventure.
-And as much as I tried to find a fault (outside of aforementioned control mishap), I couldn’t find one.
-The game is a fun time and at the end of the day, this is exactly what Bit Kid set out to do.
+And as much as I tried to find a fault (outside of the aforementioned control mishap), I couldn’t find one.
+The game is a fun time, and at the end of the day, this is exactly what Bit Kid set out to do.
 So if this sounds like your cup of tea, then Chasm is calling your name.
 Just don’t resist the urge to answer back.

-Chasm is now available on PC/Steam, PlayStation 4 and PS Vita.
+Chasm is now available on PC/Steam, PlayStation 4, and PS Vita.